lbologna/hbp-sp6-guidebook/source/online_usecases/trace_analysis/syn_events_fit_analysis/syn_events_fit_analysis.rst

 |

-The user may visualize the table data, the box plot and the best fit.
+The user can visualize the data in table form, a box plot and the best fit.

-1. The results table (sorted in ascending order by the fitting error).
+1. The table of results (sorted in ascending order by the fitting error).

 .. container:: bsp-container-center